Top

 Instructions

 Begin by heating the area around the solder with your soldering torch or heat gun.
-You want the area to be hot enough to melt the solder, but be careful not to overheat the pipe.
+You want the area hot enough to melt the solder, but be careful not to overheat the pipe.
 If the pipe gets too hot, it could warp or melt.

 Once the area is heated, use your wet rag to cool the pipe down.
 This will help to prevent the solder from melting too quickly.